- Trickling Taps

 The consequence can be low pressure showers, scalding hot showers, trickling taps, slow-filling toilets and inefficient garden irrigation.
 As well as reducing your comfort, low water pressure in the home can cause damage to your boiler and showers and could even reduce the value of your property.

-Whilst variable speed booster pumps are more expensive to purchase, they are far cheaper to run and invariably far quieter than a fixed speed pump.
+Whilst variable speed booster pumps are generally more expensive to purchase, they are far cheaper to run and invariably far quieter than a fixed speed pump.
 This is because the variable speed booster pump only runs as fast as the home demands thereby consuming very little power when the water pressure demand is low.
+The advantage of the variable speed pump is that it will provide constant pressure even when the demand is varying, such as when more than one shower is being used at the same time.

 How can I test the water pressure and flow in my house?